 The Dick Pope Sr. Institute for Tourism Studies is the intelligent choice for private and public domain hospitality research, both domestically and abroad.
 We have conducted research for organizations in countries such as Australia, Canada, Japan, New Zealand, South Africa and South Korea.
 Our client list includes destination management organizations, convention and visitor bureaus, hotels, hospitals, vacation homes, restaurants, theme parks and more.

 Improving the Quality of Tourism

 We are dedicated to increasing the benefits of tourism through research, public awareness and education.
-We invite you to peruse our portfolio of research, publications, white paper series and upcoming events.
+We invite you to visit the Dick Pope Sr. Institute for Tourism Studies digital collection for access to our portfolio of research, publications, & white paper series.

 A Tradition of Excellence